-This e-Learning course has been created following many requests for a detailed explanation of quality tools and techniques applicable to the determination and validation of root causes (including human factors).
+This e-Learning (on-line training) course has been created following many requests for a detailed explanation of quality tools and techniques applicable to the determination and validation of root causes (including human factors).

 The various approaches explained may be used within any of the prominent problem-solving methodologies including –